prats-2311/aura/README.md

   * `"Computer, introduce yourself."`
   * `"Computer, how are you today?"`

-**B. Test GUI Automation**

-  * (With your browser open) `"Computer, search for the OpenAI Open Model Hackathon."`
-  * (With a text editor open) `"Computer, type 'Hello, world!'"`

-**C. Test Stateful Task Context (Deferred Action - *Wildcard* Feature)**
+**B. Test Stateful Task Context (Deferred Action - *Wildcard* Feature)**

 1. Open a code editor (like VS Code or TextEdit) with a blank file.
 2. Say: `"Computer, write a Python function that calculates the Fibonacci sequence."`
 3. AURA will respond: *"Code generated.
 Click where you want me to place it."*
 4. Click your mouse anywhere in the blank file.
 AURA will type the complete, formatted function.

-**D. Test Conversational Context (Follow-up Command)**
+**C. Test Conversational Context (The Correct Way)**

-1. Immediately after the Fibonacci function is written, say:
+This test shows how AURA remembers the context of a conversation to inform a later action.

+1. First, have a brief conversation to establish context.
+Say:
+    `"Computer, what is a neural network?"`
+    *(AURA will give you a spoken explanation.
+This conversation is now in its short-term memory.)*
+2. Now, with a code editor open, give a follow-up action command:
-2.  `"Computer, now can you write that in TensorFlow?"`
+    `"Computer, write a simple one for me in PyTorch."`
-3. AURA should understand that "that" refers to the previous request and generate a new machine learning-focused code snippet.
+3. AURA will use the context from your question to understand that **"one"** refers to a neural network and will generate the correct code.
+This demonstrates its ability to blend conversational context with direct action.

-**E. Test Visual & Accessibility Context ("Explain Selected Text" - *Wildcard* Feature)**
+**D. Test Visual & Accessibility Context ("Explain Selected Text" - *Wildcard* Feature)**

 1. Open any webpage or PDF with a substantial amount of text.
 2. Use your mouse to highlight a paragraph.